Do you have a method? / What is it like to learn with you? / How does it work?

 What is the best way to improve my Hebrew?

 In order to communicate well in Hebrew, It is important that you improve both your SPEAKING and LISTENING comprehension skills.

 Classes take place Sunday – Thursday: 9:00 - 19:00.

 What is your experience in teaching Hebrew?

-I have been teaching Hebrew intensively for 8 years, starting as a teacher at a private Ulpan for 3 years.
+I have been teaching Hebrew intensively for almost 10 years, starting as a teacher at a private Ulpan for 3 years.
 Afterward, I opened my own Hebrew school and since, have been giving private and group Hebrew lessons for students of all levels and backgrounds, using my personal method and approach.